All Episodes

 That's what they're demanding, four times the payoff that Clinton gave them when they reneged on the last deal.

 Even the L.A.
-Times is saying you can't do that because these people will cheat, they will take the bribe, and then turn around and do the whole thing.
+Times is saying you can't do that because these people will cheat.

-In other words, unless they give up the nuclear fuel, give up the bombs, get put it under the United Nations supervision, put the cameras back on, put the inspectors back into the plants.
+In other words, unless they give up the nuclear fuel, give up the bombs, put it under the United Nations supervision, put the cameras back on, put the inspectors back into the plants, unless they do that first, there's no reason.

-Even the LA Times is saying there's no reason to give them anything.
+Even the L.A.
+Times is saying there's no reason to give them anything.

-We've got to trust these people because once they get what they need, uh they won't feel threatened by the United States.
+We've got to trust these people because once they get what they need, they won't feel threatened by the United States.

 We are, of course, the aggressor.